aspose-words/Aspose.Words-Documentation/java/developer-guide/loading-saving-and-converting/create-or-load-a-document/specify-load-options/_index.md

 You can load Word documents encrypted with a password.
 To do this, use a special constructor overload, which accepts a [LoadOptions](https://apireference.aspose.com/words/java/com.aspose.words/LoadOptions) object.
 This object contains the [Password](https://apireference.aspose.com/words/java/com.aspose.words/loadoptions#Password) property, which specifies the password string.

-The following code example shows how to load a document encrypted with a password:
+The following code example demonstrates how to load a document encrypted with a password:

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-loading_saving-OpenDocument-OpenEncryptedDocument.java" >}}

 If you do not know in advance whether the file is encrypted, you can use the [FileFormatUtil](https://apireference.aspose.com/words/java/com.aspose.words/FileFormatUtil) class, which provides utility methods for working with file formats, such as detecting the file format or converting file extensions to/from file format enumerations.
 To detect if the document is encrypted and requires a password to open it, use the [IsEncrypted](https://apireference.aspose.com/words/java/com.aspose.words/fileformatinfo#IsEncrypted) property.

-The following code example shows how to verify OpenDocument either it is encrypted or not:
+The following code example demonstrates how to verify OpenDocument either it is encrypted or not:

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-loading_saving-SpecifyLoadOptions-VerifyODTdocument.java" >}}